Huegoxaga/notes/finance/related-concepts.md

 ## Managerial Accounting

+- Managerial Accounting focuses on internal matters for management
 - It is an internal process of collecting accounting data for business purposes
 - There is no necessity to follow any commonly defined accounting principles.
 The principles and systems used are entirely at the discretion of the organization
   - The accounting principles from `IASB` and `FASB` only apply to financial accounting